nmavromatis9/mountainGoats/WEEKLY_STATUS.md

 ---
 #### Week 6 Update (26 Sept to 2 Oct)

-During our first week, we collected JSON and csv files of medical prices for several hospitals, Medicare, and Medicaid.
-We also gathered CPT code descriptions so we know what procedure each billing code represents.
-Data from the JSON and csv files was extracted with python scripts into an excel file.
+During our first week, Patrick collected JSON and csv files of medical prices for several hospitals, Medicare, and Medicaid.
+He also gathered CPT code descriptions so we know what procedure each billing code represents.
+Data from the JSON and csv files was extracted by Nick with python scripts into an excel file.
 Each sheet in the Excel file will represent a different table in a SQL database.
-A data dictionary was also created to describe the data.
+A data dictionary was also created to describe the data by Cooper, who organized the table structure.

 #### Week 7 Update (3 Oct to 9 Oct)
-During the second week, we wrote a python script that created a sqlite database file.
+During the second week, Nick wrote a python script that created a sqlite database file.
 We made a first iteration of placing tasks on Trello.
 We also started to brainstorm what features the app should have and the major web pages.

 Plans for next week include continuing to learn Flask, the basics of SQL, and working early on milestone 4 to develop web page structure.
 We feel we are in an early stage and still learning many new tools so progress is slow.